redhat-manufacturing/edge-lab-ansible/README.md

 # premake the EE if you like
 make

-# ensure that your ssh-agent has your SSH key for connecting to bastion.edgelab.online
+# ensure that your ssh-agent has your SSH key for connecting to bastion.hou.edgelab.online
 ssh-add -L

 # ONLY IF YOU NEED TO: start the ssh-agent and/or add the appropriate key